The Kabbalah, the Tarot and the Middle Way

 A realization of the nonduality of existence and nonexistence is important on the spiritual path because this realization is critical to the direct experience of the state of sunyata.
 Sunyata is often translated as “thatness” or “suchness” because it refers to the realization that what we have before us is simply what it is, without all the artificial discursive elements and elaborations we tend to impute onto things.

 As mentioned earlier the experience of sunyata is akin to the experience of henosis described by Plotinus which is sometimes depicted in Western mysticism as a union with the All—a mystical state of nonseparation.
-In the tradition of Dzogchen (which belongs to the Nyingma tradition of Tibetan Buddhism), it would be the experience of rigpa, which is the pure awareness that is free of distorting elaborations.
+In the tradition of Dzogchen (which belongs to the Nyingma tradition of Tibetan Buddhism), it would be the experience of rigpa, which is the pure awareness that is free of distorting elaborations and artificial embellishments.
 It is also a direct realization of the Tao which cannot be stated in words since words necessarily involves the use of discursive thinking and elaborations.

 As we can see, it is not easy to fully comprehend both the aspects of nonduality discussed above: the nonduality of mind and matter, as well as the nonduality of existence and nonexistence.
 If we do not first transform our core perspective with regards to the nonduality of self and others, it will be doubly difficult because our mind will tend to reject the very idea that things (especially the self) are empty of inherent existence.
 That is why we need to transform Hod into Binah (in Yetzirah) before our mind can be receptive to the experiential insight of nonduality that comes from Tiphareth.